Kichi779/Twitch-Chat-Game-Controller/README.md

 - **enter the name of your channel in the initial_channels=['xxxx'] section**

-- **Then run the run.bat file or double click the chatbot.py file.**
+- **Then run the run.bat file or double click the main.py file.**

 If you have a problem, come to my discord server.
 If you don't understand Python, you can also come to my discord server.

+# Getting an ACCESS TOKEN code